 How we create, distribute and use energy is one of the fundamental aspects of how societies function.
 At the School of Energy and Electronic Engineering, we explore how technology is used to understand and improve the way we interact with energy in all its forms.
 This ranges from building an online diagnosis tool for solving issues with nuclear power plants, to increasing the functions and usability of prostheses and using machine learning to predict electricity consumption.

 Our School has a proven track record of preparing students with appropriate skills and knowledge for employment – 9 out of 10 of our students are in work and/or further study (HESA Graduate Outcomes Survey conducted in 2018/19).

 Our culture of collaboration and free exchange of ideas in research and teaching encourages and challenges our students.

-Our active and engaging teaching supports our students as they obtain the skills and knowledge for successful employment after graduation through active and engaging teaching, extra-curricular learning opportunities and work experience.
-We support our students in challenging assumptions, developing their own projects, and working with their peers in the classroom and via external competitions.
+Our active and engaging teaching supports our students as they obtain the skills and knowledge for successful employment after graduation.
+Students challenge assumptions, develop their own projects, and work with peers both in the classroom and in external competitions.